Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Tensor-only Implementation

 In a tensor network, instead of tracing the tensor enumerator polynomials, we now trace together these tensors.
 However, we need an additional operation on the two legs $d_1,d_2$ that add the powers of the monomials during polynomial multiplication.

 where $M_{d}^{d_1d_2}$ is a tensor such that

 On the formalism level, this trace with $M$ tensor can be completed at any time.
-In practice, however, we perform such an operation every time a tensor trace like the above is completed.
+In practice, however, we perform such an operation every time a tensor trace like (\ref{al:tensortrace}) is completed.

 The modified trace operation $\tilde{\Tr}$ that reduces the tensor rank can also be performed by contracting another rank-3 tensor

 For example, to recover the scalar enumerator from a vector enumerator (Fig.~\ref{fig:vwep_bot}), we use $A_{d'}=T_{d'dj}A^{j}_d$, where repeated indices are summed over.